Electronic Signatures Around the World

 RightSignature's electronic signature software has been designed to address key requirements of:

 - The Electronic Signatures in Global and National Commerce (E-SIGN) Act , Pub.
 L. No. 106-229, 114 Stat.
 464 (2000) (15 U.S.C. §§7001-7031);

 - The Uniform Electronic Transactions Act (UETA), as approved by the National Conference of Commissioners on Uniform State Laws in 1999 (7A Pt.
 1 U.LA.
 211, 211-99 (2002)); and

 - Many state laws modeled after UETA.

-These e-signature laws are intended to encourage the rapid adoption of electronic signatures and decrease the use of antiquated paper methods.
+These e-signature laws are intended to encourage the rapid adoption of digital signatures and decrease the use of antiquated paper methods.
 Under E-SIGN, a contract "may not be denied legal effect, validity, or enforceability solely because an electronic signature or electronic record was used in its formation."
 15 U.S.C.A. § 7001(a)(2).
 Similarly, under Section 7(d) of UETA, if a law requires a signature, an electronic signature satisfies the law.
 Furthermore, E-SIGN provides that any state's law is preempted if and to the extent that it does not comply with UETA or its substantial equivalent.
 15 U.S.C.A. § 7002.
 While these e-signature laws reinforce the validity of many types of electronic agreements, the laws do not cover certain types of documents, such as statutes, regulations, or other rules of laws governing wills, codicils, testamentary trusts, adoption, divorce, or other matters of family law, certain commercial transactions, certain court documents, and certain notices, generally do not affect substantive requirements of otherwise applicable substantive law, and contain requirements for creating enforceable agreements.